 These kinds of movies delve into themes like the fear of being left behind, the anxiety of victims, the way we cling to our last hopes and find faith when all seems hopeless.
 And when the circumstances feel like a situation we might actually find ourselves in?
 All the better.

-Here are our picks for the best movies about accidents and rescue missions, which incorporated unique elements that helped them stand out.
+Here are our picks for the best movies about accidents and rescue missions, which incorporate unique elements that help them stand out.

 7. Curve (2015)